Orchestration Cluster authorization

 Available resources

-The following table lists all resources that support authorization in Camunda 8 Orchestration Cluster, along with the available permissions per resource.
-This applies to Camunda 8 Orchestration Cluster (Zeebe, Operate, Tasklist, Orchestration Cluster APIs).
+The following table lists all resources that support authorization in the Orchestration Cluster (Zeebe, Operate, Tasklist, Orchestration Cluster APIs), as well as the available permissions per resource.

 Resource type | Resource key example | Resource key type | Supported permissions |